Second Battle of Saorgio: Background

 The Count of Saint-André was directed to advance on Nice from Saorgio.
-This effort was made difficult by tension between Saint-André and his Austrian subordinate Feldmarschallleutnant Michelangelo Alessandro Colli-Marchi.
-Meanwhile, De Vins' chief of staff, Eugène-Guillaume Argenteau managed to get himself on bad terms with most of the Piedmontese officer corps.
+This effort was made difficult by tension between Saint-André and his Austrian subordinate Feldmarschall-Leutnant Michelangelo Alessandro Colli-Marchi.
+Meanwhile, De Vins' chief of staff, Generalmajor Eugène-Guillaume Argenteau managed to get himself on bad terms with most of the Piedmontese officer corps.
 At this time, portions of southern France rebelled against the revolutionary government.
 Large French republican forces had to be sent to suppress the revolt at the Siege of Toulon, giving Piedmont a chance to recover its lost territory.
 King Victor Amadeus and De Vins left the capital in August to oversee the southern front where they planned to start operations on 7 September.
-On 18 October, six Piedmontese battalions of the Aosta, Guardia, and Piedmont Infantry Regiments defeated the French at Gilette.
+On 18 October 1793, six Piedmontese battalions of the Aosta, Guardia, and Piedmont Infantry Regiments defeated the French at Gilette.
 Three days later there was an inconclusive skirmish at Utelle involving the 5th Grenadiers.
 The offensive ended when heavy snow fell in the mountains, forcing the king to give up the campaign and return to his capital in November.